From Simulation to Strategy: Automating Personalized Interaction Planning for Conversational Agents: Experimental Setup

 \subsection{Simulation}

 Each simulation involved a dialogue between two models: a user simulator and the \textsc{SalesAgent}.
 The user simulator was responsible for generating persona-driven user utterances, while the \textsc{SalesAgent} produced both internal reasoning (\textit{thought}) and outward responses at each turn.
-The prompt used for user model is fixed across all experiments and is presented in Appendix~\ref{sec:user_prompt}.

 For every generated user persona, 15 conversations were conducted.
 Each conversation proceeded in a turn-based fashion, with the following termination conditions:

 \begin{itemize} \item The conversation reached the predefined maximum of 20 turns. \item The sales agent explicitly ended the interaction with the utterance ``bye''. \item The thought of the sales agent concluded with the statement: ``The user has explicitly shown his/her intent of \texttt{<intent>}.'' \end{itemize}